-ALBERTA COMMUNITY BAT PROGRAMCategory: 2016, Community Grant, Current, Grant, Land Use
+ALBERTA COMMUNITY BAT PROGRAMCategory: 2016, Community Grant, Completed, Grant, Land Use

 Bats play a vital ecological role in controlling insects, many of which are considered pests to agriculture and forestry industries.
 As the longest-lived and slowest reproducing of all small mammals, bats cannot recover quickly from population die-backs.
 Yet mass mortality of bats caused by the fungal disease White-Nose Syndrome (WNS) is already occurring in eastern Canada, and this disease has now appeared in the west.
 As a result of mass mortalities, three species were recently listed as Endangered in Canada.
 Two of these (little brown myotis and northern myotis) occur in Alberta, where very little is known about their ecology, especially in winter, when WNS kills bats as they hibernate.
 Six of the nine species of bats in Alberta are known to winter in the province, placing Alberta at risk of losing substantial biodiversity with potential consequences to ecosystems and the economy.